Amy Ede: Mandai Orchid Garden

-After retiring from politics, Ede devoted her time to helping her adoptive father run the Mandai Orchid Garden, which was built on 5 acres of land he had bought in 1951.
+After retiring from politics, Ede devoted her time to helping her adoptive father run the Mandai Orchid Gardens, which was built on 5 acres of land he had bought in 1951.
 Her husband retired in 1962 to focus on the business.
 The couple wrote several books in the 1980s, such as Living With Orchids and Living With Plants.
 However, following her husband's death in 2003, she decided to sell the business as she was no longer able to run the business by herself.

 Personal life

 Ede was diagnosed with tuberculosis in 1950.
 Due to this, she flew to Australia on 28 August to seek medical treatment.
 She returned to Singapore on 29 November.
 She married John Ede, then director of the Cathay Organisation as well as the secretary of the Singapore Progressive Party, on 30 October 1953.
 After the wedding, they went on a two month long honeymoon.
 Together, they had one daughter, Anita.
 Ede was a close friend of conservationist and photogtapher Lady Yuen Peng McNeice.
 She opposed sexism, and believed that there were many cases where women could "do better than men".